VTrost/WritingSamples/README.md

 # WritingSamples
-This repo includes a collection of my writing samples.
+This repository includes a collection of my writing samples.

+Repository contents:<br>
+- PhD_Dissertation - Includes LaTeX files for a PhD dissertation using the style guidelines and template provided by the university.

-For my full technical writing portfolio, visit my website: https://v-trost.crd.co/#tech-writing
+***For my full technical writing portfolio, visit my website: https://v-trost.crd.co/#tech-writing***